Nevada Sales and Use Tax & Audit Guide

 - Miscellaneous Expense

 Despite publications to the contrary, if a business buys an item online without paying use tax, the business still has an obligation to remit the tax to Nevada.
-This often leads to shocking results for the unsuspecting taxpayer during an audit.
+This often leads to unexpected use tax assessment for the unsuspecting taxpayer after an audit.

 After the Audit – Understand and Defend Your Businesses Rights

 Upon completion of the audit, there will usually be an exit conference with the auditor.
-The auditor will produce an audit report with corresponding workpapers to support the Nevada sales and use tax assessment.
-It is advisable to have a sales tax professional present during this meeting as this is your first opportunity to see the auditor’s findings and push back on areas where they have overstepped their bounds or misapplied Nevada’s sales tax laws.
+The auditor will produce an audit report with corresponding workpapers to support the Nevada sales and use tax deficiency assessment.

 We recommend businesses refrain from agreeing to the sales tax assessment until a sales tax professional has reviewed it for issues that should be challenged.
 Many businesses wind up drastically overpaying the state because the business owner or in-house accounting personnel were not well versed in the sales tax laws that, if challenged, could have reduced their Nevada sales tax liability.

-The process of challenging a Nevada sales tax audit assessment is discussed in detail in the following sections.
+Next, we’ll cover the process of challenging a Nevada sales tax audit assessment.

 Nevada Sales Tax Audit Protest Process Flow Chart

 Any issues with the results of the audit are handled as follows: